lindslev/splyt-server/README.md

 Splyt - the web app
 ================

 The web app side of the revolutionary Chrome music experience, where users can listen to playlists they make and follow their friends.
+Check it out at [www.splytmusic.io](http://splytmusic.io).

 ## Demo